cetmix/cetmix-tower/cetmix_tower_server/README.rst

 -  **Reference**: Unique identifier used to address variable in conditions and expressions.
 Leave blank to generate automatically based on name
-- **Options**: Define a list of pre-configured values for this variable using the `Options` tab.
-When options are defined:
+- **Options**: In the Options tab, define a list of pre-configured values for the variable.
+  Options can be reordered manually using drag-and-drop functionality to determine their display order..

   - **Name**: The name of the option.
-  - **Sequence**: A numerical field used to order the options.
-Options are displayed in ascending order of sequence (lower numbers first) and then alphabetically by name.
 -  **Note**: Put your notes here

 Configure Tags